189 NZ Skilled Independent Visa

-- Have been usually resident in Australia for a continuous period of 5 years, commencing on or before 19 February 2016;
+- Have been usually resident in Australia for a continuous period of five years on or before 19 February 2016;

-- Have a taxable income at or above the income threshold for four (4) of the five years prior to your application; and
+- Have a taxable income at or above the income threshold; and

-- Meet the mandatory health, age, character and national security checks.
+- Meet mandatory health, age, character and national security checks.

-- The applicant is being compensated for an injury that prevents from meeting the threshold; and
+- The applicant is being compensated for an injury that prevents from earning the income threshold; and

 - The compensation (or rehabilitation) would cease with departure out of Australia.